danielvartan/abnt/README.md

 ## Usage

-To apply the format, you can use the format name `tesesusp-pdf`.
-For
+To apply the format, you can use the format name followed by the output
-example:
+type: `tesesusp-pdf`.
+For example:

 `quarto render --to tesesusp-pdf`

-or in your document `yaml`
+You can also set the template in your document `yaml`:

 ``` yaml
 format: